wuertele/Drupal-Deployer/README.txt

 // $Id$

-The File Aliases module extends the default functionality of the FileField module and the core Upload module by adding a token customizable alias, allowing files to have cleaner paths - while files will still live under the defined File system path, aliases make the file appear to exist anywhere you wish.
+The File Aliases module allows you to use token customizable aliases for your uploaded files, giving you the ability to keep your file system organized as per usual while providing clean looking paths (i.e., no more '/sites/default/files/').

 File Aliases was written and is maintained by Stuart Clark (deciphered).
 - http://stuar.tc/lark